vsivsi/meteor-job-collection/README.md

 * `maxJobs` -- Maximum number of jobs to get.
 Default `1`  If `maxJobs > 1` the result will be an array of job objects, otherwise it is a single job object, or `undefined` if no jobs were available
+* `workTimeout` -- When requesting work, tells the server to automatically fail the requested job(s) if more than `workTimeout` milliseconds elapses between updates (`job.progress()`, `job.log()`) from the worker, before processing on the job is completed.
+This is optional, and allows the server to automatically fail running jobs that may never finish because a worker went down or lost connectivity.
+Default: `undefined`

 `callback(error, result)` -- Optional only on Meteor Server with Fibers.
 Result will be an array or single value depending on `options.maxJobs`.